 If you already have a valid work visa, such as an H-1B or L-1 visa, you can continue working in the United States even while your green card application is being processed.
 Otherwise, you must obtain a work permit (officially called an “Employment Authorization Document,” or EAD) before you can start working in the United States.

 For relatives of U.S. citizens, the work permit application is typically filed as part of the initial green card application package.

 Relatives of green card holders, however, must wait until they are eligible to file their green card application before they apply for a work permit.
 (For more details, see our guide to Green Cards for Spouses of Green Card Holders Living in the United States.)

 Your work permit will arrive within 150 days — or longer, in some cases — after U.S. Citizenship and Immigration Services (USCIS) receives your application.
-The typical 90-day processing time for a work permit application was 90 days, but a growing backlog has caused additional delays.
+(Until recently, the typical processing time for a work permit application was 90 days, but a growing backlog has caused additional delays.
 You can check the most current processing times, updated monthly, on the USCIS website.)